-- (a) A Family with an annual gross income equal to or less than 50% of Area Median Income (which is also known as "very lowincome"); - (b) A low-income Family that is Continuously Assisted under the 1937 Housing Act; - (c) A low-income Family that currently resides in a BHA state subsidized public housing development, but is being displaced due to modernization or rehabilitation or other reasons due to no fault of the Family and the Family was initially eligible for BHA state subsidized public housing; - (d) A Family residing in "expiring use" developments where the Family's household income does not exceed 80% of Area Median Income (or "low- income"); - (e) A Family residing in developments which are eligible for the receipt of enhanced Vouchers according to applicable law, may be eligible for the Section 8 program as long as the Applicant's household gross income does not exceed 95% of area median income. - A low-income Family that qualifies for Voucher assistance as a non-purchasing Family residing in a HOPE 1 or Hope 2 project.
-(Section 8(o)(4)(D) of the 1937 Act (42 U.S.C. § 1437f(o)(4)(D)); - (g) A low- or moderate-income Family that is displaced as the result of the prepayment of the mortgage or voluntary termination of an insurance contract on eligible low income housing as defined in 24 C.F.R. § 248.101. - (h) A low-income Family that qualifies for Voucher assistance as a non-purchasing Family residing in a project subject to a Participant homeownership program under 24 C.F.R. § 248.173. - (j) A low income family that is referred by the VA for participation in the VASH program.
+- (a) A Family with an annual gross income equal to or less than 50% of Area Median Income (which is also known as "very low-income"); - (b) A low-income Family that is Continuously Assisted under the 1937 Housing Act; - (c) A low-income Family that currently resides in a BHA state subsidized public housing development, but is being displaced due to modernization or rehabilitation or other reasons due to no fault of the Family and the Family was initially eligible for BHA state subsidized public housing; - (d) A Family residing in "expiring use" developments where the Family's household income does not exceed 80% of Area Median Income (or "low- income"); - (e) A Family residing in developments which are eligible for the receipt of enhanced Vouchers according to applicable law, may be eligible for the Section 8 program as long as the Applicant's household gross income does not exceed 95% of area median income. - (f) A low-income Family that qualifies for Voucher assistance as a non-purchasing Family residing in a HOPE 1 or Hope 2 project.
+(Section 8(o)(4)(D) of the 1937 Act (42 U.S.C. § 1437f(o)(4)(D)); - (g) A low- or moderate-income Family that is displaced as the result of the prepayment of the mortgage or voluntary termination of an insurance contract on eligible low income housing as defined in 24 C.F.R. § 248.101. - (h) A low-income Family that qualifies for Voucher assistance as a non-purchasing Family residing in a project subject to a Participant homeownership program under 24 C.F.R. § 248.173. - (i) A low-income Family that is currently assisted by a state subsidized housing program.